 Shims are used to get the furring strips level and even.

-Removing the Gypsom Ceiling Panels in a Mobile Home
+Removing the Gypsum Ceiling Panels in a Mobile Home

-To remove an original ceiling panel from a mobile home you will first want to protect everything under the ceiling.
-If there is a possibility of mold or mildew you want to wear gloves, safety glasses, and mask.
+To remove an original ceiling panel from a mobile home, you first want to protect everything under the ceiling.
+If mold or mildew is possible, you want to wear gloves, safety glasses, and a mask.

 Step 1: Remove Light Fixtures, Trim, Battens, and False Beams